msomeone/PeasyMotion/README.md

 ## Text selection via Tools.InvokePeasyMotionTextSelect command
 Invoking **Tools.InvokePeasyMotionTextSelect** command lets you to specify jump label to select in **[ current caret position -> jump label ]** range **(!)** in forward and reverse directions.

-## Jump to word begining or ending in current line
+## Jump to word beginning or ending in current line
-Jump to word begining or ending in current line via Tools.InvokePeasyMotionLineJumpToWordBegining or Tools.InvokePeasyMotionLineJumpToWordEnding
+Jump to word beginning  or ending in current line via Tools.InvokePeasyMotionLineJumpToWordBegining or Tools.InvokePeasyMotionLineJumpToWordEnding

 ## Jump to document tab
 Jump to any open document tab via Tools.InvokePeasyMotionJumpToDocumentTab